jagadishb1409/pythontutorials/012-File-Operations/text-files/readme.md

 ## Appending to a File

-We can append to an existing file using the append() method.
+We can append to an existing file using the 'append()' method.
 This method appends the specified string to the end of the file.

 ````python
 # Open a file for appending